rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-intro.md

 these special responsibilities needs some treatment, and they appear in the third section of this letter [4].

-One of the duties of the chair is to keep track of important deadlines, such as the deadlines for course changes, academic equipment requests, or summer funding.
-I've done my best to put together a table of those deadlines.

 President Kington has suggested that we should be more of a data-driven institution.
 I don't know whether or not I agree, but I do think that it is useful to have a variety of kinds of data available, particularly